Lesliexpy/VE414_Project/main/Readme.md

 - `julia pic.jl` plots the figures in `pic`
 - `makeGrid.jl` constract the easy-to-read csv files `close_map2.csv` and `close_map_linear.csv`
 - `em.jl` is the program to pridict the position of Jiuling accoriding to the observed data
-- `poisson.jl` prideicts the unobserved Jiulings
+- `poisson.jl` predicts the unobserved Jiulings